nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 # Installation Methods.
 Choose One Only.

+### Steam - As of time of writing on 6/15/2024, Dark and Darker is back on steam.
+This is a much better user experience than the options below.
+Simply install on steam and run there.

-### Repo (easiest, automated updates) - If you don't understand the other sections, this below command is the only one you need to run to get the launcher running.
+### Repo (automated updates) - If you don't understand the other sections, this below command is the only one you need to run to get the launcher running.
 - Open a terminal (konsole, etc)
 - Run
 ```